An explicit example of Frobenius periodicity: Introduction

 In this note we provide a down to earth example of a stable rank-$2$ vector bundle $\shE$ on a suitable Fermat curve admitting a $(0,1)$-Frobenius periodicity.
 Moreover, this periodicity only depends on a congruence condition of the characteristic of the base field, not on its algebraic structure.
 Our main tools will be results of P. Monsky on the Hilbert-Kunz multiplicity of Fermat hypersurface rings and the geometric approach to Hilbert-Kunz theory developed independently by the first author in \cite{brennerhilbertkunz} and V. Trivedi in \cite{trivedihilbertkunz}.

 The results of this article are contained in Chapter $4$ of the PhD-thesis \cite{kaiddissertation} of the second author.
 Related results on the free resolution of Frobenius powers on a Fermat ring can be found in the preprint \cite{kustinrahmativraciu}.
-We thank Manuel Blickle, Aldo Conca, Neil Epstein and Andrew Kustin for useful discussions.
+We thank Manuel Blickle, Aldo Conca, Neil Epstein, Andrew Kustin and Axel St\"abler for useful discussions.
+We also thank the referee for useful remarks.